Flare576/sync-multiple-google-calendars/docs/MERGE_CALENDARS_TOGETHER.md

 1. Click on `Triggers` clock icon on the left panel to add a trigger.
 Click on `Add Trigger`.

    - You have two choices, "Time-driven" or "From calendar".
    - Time-driven will run every X minutes/hours/etc. Use this if you have calendars that update frequently (more than 5-10 times in a 15 minute timespan)
    - "From calendar" will run when a given calendar updates.
 Use this if you want instant merging.
+       > **NOTE**: "From calendar" is not compatible with Microsoft accounts at this time

      a. **Time-driven**